s-gv/orangeforum/README.md

 ----------

 By default, sqlite is used, so it's easy to get started.
-[Download](https://github.com/s-gv/orangeforum/releases) the binary, and run the migrate command to setup the database tables:
+[Download](https://github.com/s-gv/orangeforum/releases) the binary and migrate the database with:

 ```
 ./orangeforum -migrate
 ```

-Create a superadmin with:
+Create a superadmin:

 ```
 ./orangeforum -createsuperuser